treverehrfurth/docs.trevops.io/_posts/2025-11-09-Jekyll-Azure-Site.md

 description: How to build, run, and host a secure and private static website for free with SSO.
 date: 2025-11-08 12:00:00 -0500
 categories: [IT, Hosting]
-tags: [azure, static web apps, swa , github , ci/cd]     # TAG names should always be lowercase
+tags: [azure, static web apps, swa , github , ci/cd, entra]     # TAG names should always be lowercase
 ---

 ## Overview